Sum And Difference Identities Calculator

 However, the basic idea still applies: on the right-hand side,

 β appear separately.
 Also, note that for whichever function, the angle addition formula varies from the difference one only by the change of signs.
-This property is a straightforward consequence of the same trick we used in the previous section and the parity of corresponding functions.
+This property is a straightforward consequence of the same trick we used in and the parity of corresponding functions.

 Phew, that seems like enough theory for today, don't you think?
 How about we put it to good use and solve a numeric example for a change?